2016 Saudi Arabia bombings: Others

-The apparent attempt to target the Al-Masjid an-Nabawi (Prophet's Mosque) in Medina, the burial place of the Prophet Muhammad and considered the second holiest site in Islam, brought condemnation from both Sunni and Shia religious leaders worldwide, and even other extremist groups such as Hezbollah and the Taliban.
-Medina was one of the Prophet Muhammad's favorite places, and "harming the people of Medina" is explicitly forbidden under Islamic law.
+The apparent attempt to target the Al-Masjid an-Nabawi (Prophet's Mosque) in Medina, the burial place of Muhammad and considered the second holiest site in Islam, brought condemnation from both Sunni and Shia religious leaders worldwide, and even other extremist groups such as Hezbollah and the Taliban.
+Medina was one of Muhammad's favorite places, and "harming the people of Medina" is explicitly forbidden under Islamic law.
 This was the first suicide bombing ever to have taken place in Medina.
 Furthermore, the Prophet's Mosque is non-denominational by definition, as its foundation predates the schism between the Sunni and Shia branches of Islam.
 An attempted attack against this target, especially taking place just before Eid al-Fitr, was thus seen by commentators to be "an attack against all Muslims".